 The basics of EDI and how to use it for your business

+EDI transactions are a type of electronic commerce that companies use for transactions such as when one company wants to electronically send a purchase order to another.
 EDI transactions were designed to be independent of the communications used by companies or the software technology that generates the EDI data.

-However there are standards which determine how each message should be formatted.
+EDI works based on standards which determine how each message should be formatted.

 The implementation of EDI is important for companies as it can significantly reduce the cost of sending documents.